nlacombe42/booksuggestion/README.md

 # Booksuggestion

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+This project is the front-end of my booksuggestion-ws repo.

-## Development server
+## Run

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.